k-sophia/CTF/Target_Cyber_Defense/Tier1/D12_Final_Boss.md

 </p>

 Run the following command to unlock the root partition (prompts a passphrase).
 Default credentials (such as password) was tested first but failed.
-- If correct passphrease, makes the decrypted device available at `/dev/mapper/rootfs`
+- If correct passphrase, makes the decrypted device available at `/dev/mapper/rootfs`
 ```Bash
 sudo cryptsetup luksOpen /dev/loop0 rootfs
 ```